-The agency's "County Coordinators" ensure that constituents have direct and easy access to the Arts Commission, regardless of their physical location.
-The agency has both an e-newsletter and website which enable customers to learn about programs and services, download forms, make grant applications, contact staff, find partner organizations and provide comments, complaints and suggestions.
-Social media such as Facebook and Twitter have proven to be productive tools in expanding 2-way communication with our constituents.
+The agency's "county coordinators" ensure that constituents have direct and easy access to the Arts Commission, regardless of their physical location.
+The agency has an e-newsletter and two websites which enable customers to learn about programs and services, access best practices and research, make grant applications, contact staff, find partner organizations and provide comments, complaints and suggestions.
+Social media have proven to be productive tools in expanding 2-way communication with our constituents.
 In addition to our digital presence, we ensure that customers who don't have access to technology have access to personal assistance with "live" front-line reception.
 The agency also uses traditional media, grantee final reports, and written and on-line evaluations to ensure information exchange and customer access.
 Information from customers is reviewed and incorporated into subsequent planning processes.